ErinPeat/Paper/paper.md

 # Title
-Ageing of biomass during aerosols in Manchester
+Ageing of biomass during aerosols in Manchester and London

 #Author
-Erin Peat
+John Smith

 #Intro
 Burning stuff is bad !
 Don't do it please